MohitkumarVora/testautomationpractice_pytest_automation/README.md

 - playwright install
 - pytest (after above 2 command successfully install run the project with this command)

+For Gherkin feature and step file redirection Use below Extension(This exptension is specially build for gherkin Pytest-bdd framework):
+ - Gherkin pytest-bdd Navigator

 we are doing automation on the "https://testautomationpractice.blogspot.com/"